jobarber/essays/README.md

 I have tried Transformer models, sklearn models, and a number of other models through AWS.
 I also generated additional samples for essay scores with really low counts.
 (I uploaded the generated samples to this repo.)
 The RoBERTa model does best so far.
-The dataset is highly imbalanced, and the scores the most common scores are 3 and 4--the scores with language overlap--for both classes.
+The dataset is highly imbalanced, and the most common scores are 3 and 4--the scores with language overlap--for both classes.
 The optimizing metric I chose is Matthews correlation coefficient (MCC).
-Unlike the F1-score and other measures, the MCC is symmetric and essentially measures the correlation between classes without be impacted by class imbalances.
+Unlike the F1-score and similar measures, the MCC is symmetric and essentially measures the correlation between classes without be impacted by class imbalances.

 There is also a fair bit of noise in the data, which I have questions about.
 A number of tokens beginning